-Apprenticeships are paid jobs which allow you to earn a wage and work alongside experienced staff to gain skills and that valuable work experience, all while you are studying a qualification.
+Apprenticeships are paid jobs which allow you to earn a wage and work alongside experienced staff to gain skills and gain valuable work experience, all while you are studying a nationally recognised qualification.

-The National Minimum Wage (NMW) for apprentices is £3.70 per hour, rising to £3.90 in April 2019.
-The apprentice NMW applies to all apprentices aged under 19 and aged 19 or over and in their first year of their apprenticeship.
+The National Minimum Wage (NMW) for apprentices is £3.90 per hour.
+The apprentice NMW applies to all apprentices aged under 19 and over and in their first year of their apprenticeship.

 Apprentices aged 25 and over, and not in the first year of the apprenticeship, will be entitled to the National Minimum Wage.

 However, many apprentices are paid much more.
 We encourage individuals to look at the pay in more detail when applying for an apprenticeship.

 For example, an aerospace engineering apprentice at BAE Systems UK can earn £23,550 per year.
 A higher accountancy apprentice can earn over £13,000 per year.
 A software engineer apprentice can earn around £14,500 per year.

 The entry requirements vary from one apprenticeship to another.
 It depends on the organisation, the role, the sector and your experiences.
 We recommend applicants to look closely when applying for an apprenticeship.

 No, it's not just engineering.
 You can work in many industries from tourism, construction, health & social care, law, fashion and much more.
 There are over 1,500 job roles available across a range of industries and there are more in development.